taskcluster/scrum/sprints/20201102-object-service/sprint-review.md

 For the Object service, we successfully constrained our ambition and hit an achievable goal with the MVP.
 Big projects are hard, and need to be broken down at some level.
 It was tempting to try to accomplish more, especially given the previous delays with working on the Object service.
 20% of a larger goal still a good thing.
 We are now all anxious to see it to fruition.

 Of the high-priority fixes, the [Azure cert issue](https://github.com/taskcluster/taskcluster/issues/3669) fix proved particularly timely as [Azure changed their certs](https://docs.microsoft.com/en-ca/azure/security/fundamentals/tls-certificate-changes) with very little warning in the middle of our sprint.

+As a team, we seem to chronically miss the end of our sprints.
+It is unclear whether this is an estimation issue or a motivation issue.
+Team members may feel little pressure to land things before the planned end date of the sprint if they know they can catch up in the slush week after.